Here’s a list of a dozen fun things you can do along Fort Worth's Trinity Trails.

 10. Fort Worth Zoo and Log Cabin Village

 You can use the trail to access some of Fort Worth’s signature attractions like the Zoo and Log Cabin Village.
-Riding your bike - or renting a from Fort Worth Bike Share - is a great way to avoid parking fees and traffic.
-Exit the trail at University Drive to reach them.
+Riding your bike - or renting from Fort Worth Bike Share - is a great way to avoid parking fees and traffic.
+To reach them, exit the trail at University Drive.

-Just east of Bryant Irvin, by the Chisholm Trail Parkway (yep, named after a trail), you’ll encounter a hub of activity.
-Saturday mornings, you’ll find a farmer’s market and free fitness classes.
+Just east of Bryant Irvin, by the Chisholm Trail Parkway , you’ll encounter a hub of activity.
+The vast green space hosts a farmer's market and free yoga classes every Saturday morning.
 Get a new ride at Mellow Johnny's Bike Shop or fuel up for a trail excursion at Press Cafe.

 12. Geocaching

 Cachers have stored a number of geocaches along the trails.
-The TRWD Trinity Trails Geocaching Adventure GeoTour lets you seek them.
+Seek them out using TRWD Trinity Trails Geocaching Adventure GeoTour.
 The boxes are well-distributed throughout the city, so this activity provides a good excuse to explore spots you’ve never been.